Hope and a Future

 for Single Moms and their Children

-Shiloh Place comes alongside and deeply invests in each individual, providing them with the education and skills needed to end the cycle of poverty for their family for generations to come.
+Shiloh Place is a ministry that comes alongside and deeply invests in each individual, providing them with the education and skills needed to end the cycle of poverty for their family for generations to come.

 Most people would never consider that Collin County has a homeless problem.
 However, that is not the case, and the needs are immense right here in our community.